klotzambein/rms/README.md

 This project was created to add my school schedule do my google calendar, but might become something bigger some day.

 ## Current state
-Currently the programm does not work.
+Currently the program does not work.

 ## TODO
 - Add support for google calendar